Code-Institute-Submissions/ms1-the_rolls/README.md

 - Playfair Display at regular font weight was chosen for the brand logo and main headings.
 Playfair is an elegant serif typeface well suited for titles and headlines.
 Its classical style lends itself to the company ethos of timeless elegance.

 - Raleway at font weight 300 was chosen as the text for the main body and subheadings.
 Raleway is an elegant sans-serif typeface.
-To add an extra touch of elegance I chose to use a light weight and I found that any lighter reduced readability considerably.
+To add an extra touch of elegance I chose to use a light weight.
+I found that any lighter than weight 300 reduced readability considerably.

 - Italianno was chosen for the Henry Rolls quote section.
 Italianno is a cursive typeface, chosen for its elegance.